Jvele12/calculator-project/README.md

 # Advanced Modular Calculator by Jorge Velecela

-A professional-grade command-line calculator built in Python.
+An advanced calculator built in Python.
-This version expands upon the previous calculator project by integrating advanced design patterns, persistent data storage using pandas, and full CI/CD automation with GitHub Actions.

 ---

 ## 🚀 Features